 This sounds good, right?
 But the fact that lottery funds are going into education and other socially beneficial programs doesn’t tell the whole story.
 In his book, "Money for Nothing," author Edward Ugel explains that these lottery funds aren’t necessarily padding education budgets.

 For example, a state sets aside $50 million from lottery proceeds to fund education projects.
 This $50 million isn’t always above and beyond the original education budget, it is often in lieu of it.
-If a state expects $50 million from the lottery, lawmakers often reduce the original education budget by that $50 million.
+If a state expects $50 million from the lottery, lawmakers often reduce the original education budget by that amount.
 In essence, the state education budget stays at the level that lawmakers set, regardless of how much money the lottery brings in.

 Next time the Powerball or Mega Millions jackpot jumps up into the hundreds of millions of dollars, I’ll skip the hype again.
 After learning more about the state lottery system, I can’t consciously support it by buying a ticket.
 I don’t begrudge those who do, though.
 Instead, I’d encourage them to do some research of their own and make an educated decision.